gbmhunter/blog/content/pages/electronics/circuit-design/digital-logic/_index.md

 A simple delay circuit can be made just by chaining DQ flip-flops together in series (the output of one feeds the input of another).
 For every flip-flop, the signal will be delayed by one clock-cycle (assuming they all share the same clock source).

 {{< figure src="/images/2012/08/four-clock-cycle-delay-element-from-flipflops.png" width="880px" caption="A simple four clock-cycle delay element made from four DQ flip-flops.
-This can be used as a simple timer." caption-position="bottom" >}}
+This can be used as a simple timer."  >}}

 This can be used to make a simple timer.
 Obviously, a limitation is that a flip-flop is needed for every clock cycle of delay needed (try that with a 1000 clock cycle delay!).
 More advanced timers use binary encoding with the flip-flops to achieve a greater number of states for a lower number of flip-flops.